LoHertel/lost-in-cupboard/deployment/README.md

 Method name is: tensorflow/serving/predict
 ```

 From the output above we see, that the model's input name is `input_4` and the model's ouput name is `dense_3`.
 The input is of shape `(-1, 150, 150, 3)` and the ouput `(-1, 6)`.
-The `-1` stands for the number of predictions, which are fed to the model at the same time.
+The `-1` indicates that any number of images could be fed to the model on the same request.

 The input and output name have to be added to the python file `gateway.py`.
 You could run the following command in bash to add the INPUT_NAME and OUTPUT_NAME in the python file: